 I was so inspired by my last walk in the Bowland Area that I started looking for more routes around Dunsop Bridge, I soon had several loops that looked promising.
 Time to try one I haven’t done for years, I enrol JD for some exercise.
 Simply this is up the Langden Valley, then Bleadale, over a bit of a hill and down Hareden Valley.
+It happens to be walk 6 in the upcoming Walking In Lancashire guide by Mark Sutcliffe, although I didn’t know it at the time.

-The morning was dull and drizzly but promised to improve so we parked up on the Trough road at noon, not a soul about.
+The morning was dull and drizzly but promised to improve as we parked up on the Trough road at noon, not a soul about.
 A relaxing stroll up the valley gave me a chance to catch up with JD’s recent exploits in various parts of the country – Lakes, Wales and Malham.

 We disturbed a pair of Greylag Geese with their clutch of youngsters.
 There seemed to be plenty of Pheasants about but not much else.

 On the map two ‘castles’ are marked; Holdron Castle which turns out to be a rocky outcrop and Langden Castle which is a shooting hut.
 We made for the latter for a place to sit for a bite to eat.
-The outer ends of the hut are open but despoiled by sheep and humans, the central room is now locked and shuttered although in the past we have bivied in it when my children were young, I remember getting a roaring fire going in the hearth.
+The outer ends of the hut are open but despoiled by sheep and humans, the central room is now locked and shuttered although in the past I have bivied in it when my children were young, I remember getting a roaring fire going in the hearth.

 The path continues up by Langden Brook into Fiendsdale and over a boggy col to Bleasdale, but today we turn south to enter Bleadale, confused?
 The stream crossings here can be hazardous but to-day with all the dry weather we hopped across with ease.